-I am expecting a DIP from RBS this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
-Do RBS recommend any Bramhall solicitors on the RBS conveyancing panel, or is it better to go independently?
+I am expecting a OIP from Nationwide this week so we know how much we could potentially offer as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
+Do Nationwide recommend any Bramhall solicitors on the Nationwide conveyancing panel, or is it better to go independently?

-You will need to appoint Bramhall solicitors independently although you'll need to choose one on the RBS conveyancing panel.
-The solicitor represents both you and RBS through the process.
+You will need to appoint Bramhall solicitors independently although you'll need to choose one on the Nationwide conveyancing panel.
+The solicitor represents both you and Nationwide through the process.

 The mortgage over my property is with Clydesdale for my property in Bramhall.
 Conveyancing was finalised a year ago.
 If I am intending to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Clydesdale?